 - 1.1 The Local Government Act 2003 requires the Council to 'have regard to' the Prudential Code for Capital Finance in Local Authorities and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
-These are contained within this report. - 1.2 The Act also requires the Council to set out a statement of its treasury management strategy for borrowing and to prepare an Annual Investment Strategy.
+These are contained within this report. - 1.2 The Act also requires the Council to set out a statement of its treasury management strategy for borrowing and to prepare an Annual Investment Strategy (as shown in Appendix 1).
 This sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments.
-The Treasury Management Strategy Statement and Annual Investment Strategy must both have regard to guidance issued by the DCLG and must be agreed by the full Council. - 1.3 This report sets out the Council's proposed Treasury Management Strategy Statement (TMSS) for the period 2018/19 to 2022/23, and Annual Investment Strategy (AIS) for the year ended 31 March 2019, together with supporting information. - 1.4 The TMSS and AIS form part of the Council's overall budget setting and financial framework, and will be finalised and updated as work on the Council's 2018/19 budget is progressed in January and February 2018.
+The Treasury Management Strategy Statement and Annual Investment Strategy must both have regard to guidance issued by the DCLG and must be agreed by the full Council. - 1.3 This report sets out the Council's proposed Treasury Management Strategy Statement (TMSS) for the period 2019/20 to 2023/24, and Annual Investment Strategy (AIS) for the year ended 31 March 2020, together with supporting information. - 1.4 The TMSS and AIS form part of the Council's overall budget setting and financial framework, and will be finalised and updated as work on the Council's 2019/20 budget is progressed in January and February 2019.